altermarkive/training/README.md

 # Usage

 The script assumes Python 3.
-Simply run the script without any parameters.
+* To run an interactive mode imply run the script without any parameter.
   The script uses example values for lift count, lift capacity and floor counts and simulates randomly appearing requests.
 Step through the simulation by pressing (or holding) ENTER.
 With every step the script will display position of the lifts, number of passengers (and below their origin and goal floor) as well as the queue for each lift.
+* To compare statistic on automated randomized tests run the script with any parameter.

 # Issues